Washington High School has eight choral ensembles, including three show choirs.

-As the beginning mixed choral ensemble at Washington, Washington singers emphasize the basics of choral singing through sectionals, sight reading, solfege, solo singing, while having a lot of fun.
-Washington singers participates in three concerts and state large group festival throughout the year.
+As the beginning mixed choral ensemble at Washington, Washington Singers emphasize the basics of choral singing through sectionals, sight reading, solfege, solo singing, while having a lot of fun.
+Washington Singers participates in three concerts and state large group festival throughout the year.

 Concert choir